 1. Heart Palpitations

-If you feel like your heart is racing or pounding uncontrollably, it may be a sign you've had too many cups of joe.
-"Caffeine is a stimulant that acts upon the central nervous system and can increase one's heart rate," says Nesochi Okeke-Igbokwe, M.D., M.S. over email.
+"Caffeine is a stimulant that acts upon the central nervous system and can increase one's heart rate," Nesochi Okeke-Igbokwe, M.D., M.S, tells Bustle.
 "Those that drink too much caffeine may start to experience palpitations."

 2. Tremors or Jitters

-Many of us have experienced the coffee jitters, whether it's shakiness, tremors, or restlessness.
 "Caffeine may trigger the release of certain hormones like adrenaline, which may make one feel restless and even have tremors," Dr. Okeke-Igbokwe says.
 The result?
 Jitteriness, tremors, and a general sense like you can run a mile and not break a sweat.

 3. Increased Bathroom Trips

-If you find your bladder constantly needs emptying, you mean have overdone the java.
+But, if you find your bladder constantly needs emptying, you mean have overdone the java.
 "Caffeine may act as a mild diuretic and stimulate frequent urination in some individuals," Dr. Okeke-Igbokwe says.
 If it's becoming an issue, cut back on the Joe a tad.

 4. An Upset Stomach

-"Caffeine may stimulate the gastrointestinal tract leading to stomach upset, nausea, and even diarrhea," says Okeke-Igbokwe.
+"Caffeine may stimulate the gastrointestinal tract leading to stomach upset, nausea, and even diarrhea," Dr. Okeke-Igbokwe says.
 Coffee is acidic, which can cause abdominal cramping and irritate the lining of the stomach, so try to drink it sparingly if you are having issues.

 It's completely OK if coffee is what keeps you running during the day.
-You don't have to give up coffee completely (probably) to feel less of its effects, though — try having one less cup a day and going from there.
+You don't have to give it up completely to feel less of its effects, though — try having one less cup a day and going from there.
 And if you continue to feel the side effects, it may be a good idea to speak with your doctor.